How to Store Scrapbooks Like a Pro

 It might be a good idea to consider labeling your collection if your scrapbooks follow different themes, like birthdays. weddings, family treasures.You can create labels to affix to the album cover or spine itself, and/or the container you have chosen to place it in.

-The web-based graphic editing tool Picmonkey is perfect for this and has a plethora of different labels (left image) you can customize to your liking; and afterward print them out on sticker paper.
+The use of a web-based graphic editing tool is perfect for this.
+My favorite is Picmonkey, which has a plethora of different labels (left image) you can customize to your liking; and afterward print them out on sticker paper.

 Another cool thing you can do is choose a template from the wide selection, and customize it to your liking; write in details like what the scrapbook is dedicated to or about, date you started creating it, you know, special touches like that.